unisa-hpc/synergy-sc-ae/README.md

 ## How to use this repository
 This repository is divided in four directories:
 - `training-dataset`, it contains all the scripts required to generate the data on which the models are trained
-- `testing-dataset`, that contains the scripts to run the SYCL-Bench suite to gather validation dataset and characterization plots
+- `testing-dataset`, that contains the scripts to run the SYCL-Bench suite to gather validation dataset and multi-objective characterization plots
 - `models-validation`, provides the scripts for models training and inference based on the previous datasets and the scripts to reproduce the validation results
 - `energy-scaling`, that provides the scripts to launch the MiniWeather and CloverLeaf applications to reproduce the energy scaling results